-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of the Fund as of June 30, 2013 and 2012, and the changes in financial position, and where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of the Fund as of June 30, 2014 and 2013, and the changes in financial position, and its cash flows thereof for the years then ended, in accordance with U.S. generally accepted accounting principles.

-Emphasis of Matter
+Emphasis of Matters